verrazzano/docs/content/en/docs/applications/workloads/weblogic/_index.md

 Step 2.
 Create a VerrazzanoWebLogicWorkload component.
    - To deploy and run the WebLogic domain image in Verrazzano, create the VerrazzanoWebLogicWorkload component that specifies the definition and parameters for the WebLogic domain contained in the image.
-   - For an example VerrazzanoWebLogicWorkload component resource created for a sample WebLogic domain, see the [todo-domain]({{< relref "/docs/reference/API/OAM/Workloads#verrazzanoweblogicworkload" >}}) example.
+   - For an example VerrazzanoWebLogicWorkload Component resource created for a sample WebLogic domain, see the [todo-domain]({{< relref "/docs/reference/API/OAM/Workloads#verrazzanoweblogicworkload" >}}) example.
    - For all the option supported by the WebLogic domain configuration, see [Domain.md](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/documentation/domains/Domain.md).

 Step 3.
 Create ApplicationConfiguration for WebLogic application.